 Train service was halted only a few times in its history by severe weather (that we’ve recently become reacquainted with).
 Flooding twice stopped the track, once in 1937 and again in the 1940s as waters rose to unprecedented levels.
 The tornado of 1890 also brought the trains to a standstill (as it did with most of the city).

 The train tracks are long gone from the riverfront, but a couple artifacts reveal their old path.
 The last train bridge was dismantled on the Museum Plaza site last year (at Seventh Street), but concrete structures and earthen berms along the Waterfront Plaza and Belvedere show where the tracks once ran.
-(A view of the elevated rail before Interstate 64 in the 1960s is also after the click.)
+(A view of the elevated rail before Interstate 64 in the 1960s is also below.)

 Schooling also points to the elevated rail connected to the Big Four Bridge in Louisville and Jeffersonville as evidence to Louisville’s elevated rail history, with tracks flying high above the rooftops of Victorian mansions and one train station evidently 60 feet above the ground.
-(A couple photos of the Big Four elevated rail are after the click.)
+(A couple photos of the Big Four elevated rail are below.)
 The new pedestrian approach to the Big Four Bridge in Jeffersonville will roughly follow the original train path from the bridge.

 The above diagram overlaid on the 8664.org vision of Downtown Louisville demonstrating the path of Louisville’s historic elevated rail unencumbered by an Interstate 64 is captivating.
 Imagine a modern train gliding silently along the riverfront on a fraction of the elevated right-of-way required by the highway.
 Passengers free to take in the changing Ohio River and kinetic skyline without the burden and safety issues of paying attention to traffic.